zhankenson/php_hana_linux_driver/README.md

 ## Prerequisites
 Install PHP on your Linux env:
-* install php and php-devel, make sure the php version is 8.0.
+* install php and php-devel, make sure the php version between 7.* and 8.0
-* gcc version must be grater than 4.9
+* gcc version must be grater than 4.9 (for php version > 7.2)

 Configure odbc library:
 * install HANA client to /usr/sap/hdbclient, configure path /usr/sap/hdbclient to environment parameter LD_LIBRARY_PATH and LIBRARY_PATH to make sure odbc shared library libodbcHDB.so can be used during run and compile.